Prozi/runner/README.md

 * Config can also have optional express app instance as `config.app = express()`
 * Config can also have optional server instance as `config.server` or it will listen on `config.server = config.app.listen()`

+Also Check out `socket-starter/source/app` for more information about app instance...

 ### plugins

 Core concept: